 After the emergence of the Karaoke for homes, many sales problems began to appear.
 In that period when most Japanese houses were built in wood, so when people sang at home at night they bothered the neighbors a lot.

-The first "karaoke box” was built in 1984 in a rice field in Okayama, east of Kansai.
-Over time they became more common even near cities.
-Nowadays, anywhere you can find a building full of rooms for people to sing karaoke.
+The first "karaoke box"was built in 1984 in a rice field in Okayama, in the eastern part of Kansai.
+Over time, they became more common, even in the middle of cities.
+Nowadays you can find a building full of rooms for people to sing karaoke anywhere."